 Council's Local Law No. 3 - Community Amenity Part 8 - Keeping of Animals controls overpopulation of animals in Monash by restricting the number of permitted animals.
-It requires an annual permit from Council to keep more than two dogs and two cats.
+It requires an annual permit from Council to keep more than two

-Council's Local Law No 3 - Community Amenity, at clause 89 requires persons walking dogs to remove the dogs' excrement from a road or Council land.
+Council's Local Law No 3 - Community Amenity

+Clause 89 requires persons walking dogs to remove the dogs'

+excrement from a road or Council land.

-Clause 132 requires any structure used for housing an animal and the area within three (3) metres of such structure must be maintained:
+Clause 132 requires any structure used for housing an animal and the area within three (3) metres of such structure to be maintained:

-- in a clean, inoffensive and sanitary condition; - so as not to cause any nuisance; and - to the satisfaction of Council or an authorised officer.
+- In a clean, inoffensive and sanitary condition - R So as not to cause any nuisance - ?
+To the satisfaction of Council or an authorised officer.

-Clause 134 requires an occupier of any land on which any animal is kept must not allow any noise or smell to emanate from the animal which interferes with the reasonable comfort or convenience of persons who occupy adjacent or nearby land..
+Clause 134 requires an occupier of any land on which any animal is kept to not allow any noise or smell to emanate from the animal which interferes with the reasonable comfort or convenience of persons who occupy adjacent or nearby land.